NHS England investigations

 Top tips:

-• Try not to let any frustrations you may have about the concerns or the process to be reflected in any discussions you have with the associate/deputy medical director and/or the case manager.
+• Try not to let any frustrations you may have about the concerns or the process to be reflected in any discussions you have with the case manager and/or case investigator.

 • Do not be tempted to provide any response to the allegations in the context of the initial call – you will have a chance to provide a considered response in the context of the investigation.